Home

 Bachelor of Arts in Mathematics onto my BA in Philosophy.

-My mathematics experience extends across most of the major fields - I've done
+My mathematics experience extends across most of the major fields - I've

-algebra (extending through Galois Theory, Sylow p-Subgroups, etc).
-It was brutal
+(semi-theoretical), algebra (extending through Galois Theory, Sylow p-Subgroups,

-and not-fun.
+etc).
+It was brutal and not-fun.

 My philosophy experience was informed mostly by personal interests - I was a far

-more strict positivist for late-highschool and most of college (the Tractatus
+more strict positivist for late-high school and most of college (the Tractatus

 was my favorite book, if that gives you some indication).
 I studied history